-Apart from improving your website’s accessibility and enhancing the experience for visually impaired users, there are also SEO benefits to auditing and optimizing the image alt attributes on your site.
+Apart from improving your website’s accessibility and enhancing the experience for visually impaired users, there are also On Page SEO benefits to auditing and optimizing the image alt attributes on your site.

 Search engines can’t “see” the images on a post, so they rely on the alt attribute along with computer vision algorithms, to help them understand what’s being depicted on an image.

 In addition, they provide another opportunity for you to include the primary keyword that you might be targeting for that URL.